awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-query-run.md

 Consider the following information about working with queries when you use the query editor:
 + The maximum query result size is the smaller of 5 MB or 100,000 rows\.
-+ You can export only the current page of results or selected result rows to a JSON or CSV file\.
 + You can run a query up to 300,000 characters long\.
 + You can save a query up to 30,000 characters long\.
 + You can't use transactions in the editor\.
 For more information about transactions, see [BEGIN](https://docs.aws.amazon.com/redshift/latest/dg/r_BEGIN.html) in the *Amazon Redshift Database Developer Guide\.*